nprapps/nprapps.github.com/_posts/2016-07-22-how-we-built-our-first-vr-story.markdown

 ### An Introduction to A-frame

 A-frame’s key feature is its markup-based scene-building system.
 Instead of building your entire scene in JavaScript, A-frame gives you the ability to build scenes using custom HTML tags.
-This includes tags for projecting “skys”, which we used for our equirectangular images, as well as tags for creating animations.
 Because A-frame creates custom HTML tags for you, they are treated by the browser as DOM elements, making them manipulatable in JavaScript just like any other DOM element.

 A simple A-frame scene might look like this: